RUCAIBox/RecBole/docs/source/user_guide/model/sequential/fpmc.rst

 **Notes:**

-- Different from other sequential models, FPMC must be optimized in pair-wise way using negative sampling, so it needs ``neg_sampling="{'uniform': 1}"``.
+- Different from other sequential models, FPMC must be optimized in pair-wise way using negative sampling, so it needs ``train_neg_sample_args="{'distribution': 'uniform', 'sample_num': 1}"``.

 Tuning Hyper Parameters
 -------------------------